Henry Tracey Coxwell: In popular culture

 The Aeronauts, released in 2019, includes a fictionalized account of the 5 September 1862 flight, but omits Coxwell entirely.
 The movie replaces him with a female co-star, played by Felicity Jones; Amelia Wren is a fictional composite character, based on several real-life balloonists and adventurers.
 A report in The Daily Telegraph quotes Keith Moore, Head of Library at the Royal Society (Royal Society of London for Improving Natural Knowledge), as saying, "It’s a great shame that Henry isn’t portrayed because he performed very well and saved the life of a leading scientist".
-There is a young boy in the film who is quite keen on ballooning, and as absolutely nothing to do with Coxwell.
+There is a young boy in the film who is quite keen on ballooning, and has absolutely nothing to do with Coxwell.